Configure the Application Dependencies feature in SAM

 Enable "Allow automatic agent updates" on the Manage Agents > Edit Agent Settings page so you don't have to update plug-ins manually.

 For optimal performance, use the Application Dependencies feature to monitor up to 500 nodes.
-Recommended limits per Orion instance for monitoring dependencies include:
+Recommended limits per Orion instance depend on the number of nodes being monitored, assuming an average of 3 IPv6 addresses and 5 applications per node.

 Recommended limits are not cumulative.
-For example, the number of application-to-application dependencies does not impact the number of application-to-node dependencies.
+For example, the number of application-to-application dependencies does not impact the number of node-to-node dependencies.

 Orion agents hosted on minimally provisioned servers can consume high CPU usage during polling.
 If that occurs, reduce the quantity of monitored elements or increase server resources.